 Blood pressure cuffs

-Note: Avoiding latex products may decrease the chance of your child developing this allergy.
+Avoiding latex may decrease the chance of children developing this allergy.